Jump to content

 From this slow start in the Broads, the re-colonisation of this iconic wetland bird is now taking small but steady steps forwards elsewhere in the UK.

-Their guardian at Horsey was – and is – John Buxton.
+Their guardian at Horsey was John Buxton.
 Much of what we know about cranes in the UK was contained in John’s memory and notebooks.

 The co-author is Chris Durdin from Honeyguide Wildlife Holidays and for many years on the RSPB's staff.
 With John providing the information and Chris doing the writing, this was how the book was completed.